toffeenutt/keyboard/README.md

 # My first split keyboard
 Canter keyboard making log

-## Background
-I wanted to solve the problem of shoulders and back curling when using a regular keyboard.
-I found out about the split keyboard and decided to make my own.

-At first, I was going to choose a 4*6 layout.
-Because I thought separate number keys arranged in a row were necessary.
-And I tried to place the function(F1-F12) keys in a different layer on the number and other keys.

-But I realized that the 3-column layout is more efficient.
-And I found out that I could arrange number keys and function keys like numpad on alpha keys using layer.
-So I chose 3*6 layout.

-The reason I didn't choose the 3*5 layout is that it's difficult to use shortcuts if the modifier keys are not separated.

 ## Template
 It should be **easy to make** because I am chobo(noob).
 So I selected [**cantor keyboard**](https://github.com/diepala/cantor)(Classic).